Employer Information

 Main duties of the placement

 The F2 doctor is responsible with other staff for the ward care of patients and the maintenance of the patient’s medical record.
-They will have opportunity to work with the consultants in outpatient clinics for at least one day each week, and also take responsibility for problems arising in General Medicine or respiratory patients on the ward.
+They will have opportunity to work with the consultants in outpatients clinics for at least one day each week, and also take responsibility for problems arising in General Medicine or respiratory patients on the ward.
 Attend and prepare case discussions for monthly morbidity and mortality meeting.
 They are expected to attend the structured teaching programmes provided by the department.
 The doctor will be responsible for such other specific clinical duties as allocated by consultants including performing other duties in occasional emergencies and unforeseen circumstances.

 Typical working pattern in this placement